 Most versions are designed around how the text is to be used: will it be used as a serious word study; is it for first-time readers; is it for someone who's going to be using it in order to preach?
 Most of these versions are exactly the same in meaning, only the style of language is changed.

 However, one word of caution.
 You need to be careful with versions that leave out certain books of the Bible or change the original intent and meaning of the original Greek and Hebrew.
 For example, versions that change God's name to Mother God, or eliminate male reference where the man is dominant.
 Others change references to kings or slaves or killing, so that the version will be politically correct for one group or another.
 Another example, versions that eliminate the teaching that homosexuality is a sin, so as to not offend readers who happen to be Gay.
 There are versions that change any passage that supports male spiritual leadership in the church, so it'll be more acceptable for those who promote women's leadership roles in the church.
 Again, there should be no agenda in a version, other than making it clear to understand.
 Remember, the original texts tell us not to change, add or subtract anything from God's Word.

 I testify to everyone who hears the words of the prophecy of this book: if anyone adds to them, God will add to him the plagues which are written in this book;

 - Revelation 22:18

-So a version is not accurate or authoritative if it presents different versions of God's teaching or commands.
+A version, therefore, is not accurate or authoritative if it presents different versions of God's teachings or commands.
 You can have different styles of language, but not different teachings or commands.